gabekanegae/synacor-challenge/writeup.md

 Maybe there is a specific path, a sequence to match something?
 The number on the door: 30!
 I conclude that I have to go through the symbols until they form an arithmetic expression that equals 30.
 I just have to generate every single path and check which one fits.
 Python to the rescue, as well as Graph Theory!

 Buuuuut, it was actually not quite that.
 Per the journal and by trial-and-error, I found out that: you are allowed to go back to a previous room, so listing all paths is not trivial; there's a "time" limit, as in, maximum path length of 12 rooms; the orb shatters whenever the current total is 0 or less, as well as 32768 or more; and everytime you go back to the pedestal (room "22") or the vault door (room "1"), the orb disappears.
-So, with those restrictions applied, I wrote some code to just run around randomly until one of those restrictions are broken or a correct path is found.
+So, with those restrictions applied, I wrote some code to just run around randomly until one of those restrictions is broken or a correct path is found.
 And, after a couple seconds, there it was:

 <p align="center"><img src="writeup-images/27.png"></p>